 You can position that instead of a reinforcement of the offer, which is how ours is set up.
 You could set it up almost as an alternative.
 “This doesn't work, how about this?”
 A great way to think about this is if you have a membership that's open all the time but you also do one-on-one coaching.
 Your live in the content call-to-action could be that one-on-one coaching and then you could have a pre-recorded outro that plays at the end of your episodes that reminds them “Hey, if what we talked about today blah-blah-blah, join us in blah-blah-blah.”
 That's the third way to be structuring this.

 Notice in all three of these options though, we sent them somewhere besides another episode.
 As delightful as it is to create binge-worthy content, and I am proud to be somebody who gets told regularly that people binge this show, this show is not structured to point you to another episode.
 This show is not Netflix.
-It’s not “The only thing I want you to do is to keep listening here,” because keep listening here doesn't change a whole lot.
+It’s not “The only thing I want you to do is keep listening here,” because keep listening here doesn't change a whole lot.

 Keep listening here doesn't reach our goals of you making more money from your podcast.
 You seeing more sales, seeing more leads from your podcast, that doesn't happen if you just go listen to another episode of the show.
 Where that happens is if you go and do a thing.
 That's why these episodes, this housekeeping series is structured the way it is because I want you to go and do a thing.
 I don't want you to spend 45 minutes listening to me.
 I want you to spend 15 minutes listening to me and 30 minutes taking action.
 That's your 45 minutes.

-My call to action is not to subscribe and listen to six more episodes of the show.
-My call to action is to go someplace else and essentially raise your hand, opt-in, tell me you're here, connect with me on social, and tell me you're here.
+My call-to-action is not to subscribe and listen to six more episodes of the show.
+My call-to-action is go someplace else and essentially raise your hand, opt-in, tell me you're here, connect with me on social, tell me you're here.
 Buy a thing, tell me you're here.
 That's how I measure the metrics of the show.
 That's how I measure the success of my show is how frequently is that happening.
 That's the goal of your outro, is to move them outside of the content.

 Let's talk logistics now.
 What are some of the logistics we need to be aware of as we craft this perfect outro?
 Timing.
 Just like our intro, we're keeping it short.
 This should be 60 to 90 seconds.
-This should not be 4, 5, 10, or 12 minutes.
+This should not be 4, 5, 10, 12 minutes.
 This should not be more than what the core part of your content was.
 This should be actionable, this should be the next step.
 Again, almost no one is going to listen to this, which means it needs to be really good because the people who are listening to it care, the people who are listening to it are invested and so it needs to be thoughtfully crafted for them to do the d*mn thing.

 Let's talk about some do's and don'ts on our outro.
 Do continue to make this about them.
 Don't make it only about them because we've made it about them the whole show.
 This whole show has been about the listener, and the outro is too.
 Your call-to-action is too, but it's about what they need to do next and so it needs to come instead about them, about us.
 It needs to become about both of you.